 Aletha Akers MD, MPH, FACOG

 Aletha Akers is a faculty member at PolicyLab and the Center for Pediatric Clinical Effectiveness at Children’s Hospital of Philadelphia (CHOP), a pediatric and adolescent gynecologist and medical director of Adolescent Gynecology Consultative Services in the Craig-Dalsimer Division of Adolescent Medicine at CHOP.
-She also serves as the faculty lead for PolicyLab's Adolescent Health and Well-being Portfolio.

 Dr. Akers provides clinical care to children, adolescents and young adult women with complex gynecologic care needs.
 She founded and directs a complex family planning clinic at CHOP that provides comprehensive contraceptive services, including the placement and removal of contraceptive devices, for young women, particularly those with chronic medical problems.
 Dr. Akers has experience developing and evaluating public health programs and interventions to improve adolescent and young adult health in academic and community settings.
 Her research focuses on improving reproductive health outcomes among young women by reducing teen pregnancy and sexually transmitted infection (STI) rates.
 Ongoing projects include an examination of variations in sexual risk behaviors among adolescents across weight profiles, a clinical trial of a health coaching intervention to improve contraceptive continuation in the U.S. and in the Dominican Republic, assessing attitudes towards long acting contraceptive devices among young women in Botswana, online strategies for improving parental-child communication about sex, and clinical quality improvement initiatives to increase contraceptive use among adolescents using teratogenic medications.